Abbaskhan0/cloudfinder/README.md

 ## Features

--Connects to Dropbox for file retrieval.
+- Connects to Dropbox for file retrieval.
--Extracts text from .txt, .jpeg, .png, .csv, and .pdf files.
+- Extracts text from .txt, .jpeg, .png, .csv, and .pdf files.
--Indexes extracted text and file metadata in Elasticsearch for near real-time searching.
+- Indexes extracted text and file metadata in Elasticsearch for near real-time searching.
--Supports keyword/phrase search in file content and metadata.
+- Supports keyword/phrase search in file content and metadata.

 ---